Political Science and Public Administration Faculty

 The M.P.A. curriculum is intended to enrich student understanding of the complex arrangements that constitute modern governance, and to enable students to develop the skills and attitudes that contribute to effective program administration.
 For the student who already possesses significant government or not-for-profit experience, the program provides opportunities to gain new skills and to develop an enlarged perspective on public sector management.
 The department now has three in-house concentrations: Local Government Policy and Administration, Nonprofit Management, and Public Policy.
 A Health Administration concentration can also be taken through the Brooks College of Health.
-The program has a combination of night classes and online/hybrid classes.
+The program has a combination of late afternoon classes and online/hybrid classes.

 The M.P.A. program has been accredited by the National Association

 of Schools of Public Affairs and Administration since 1999.
 The program has just completed the process for accreditation through 2027.

 The Master of Arts in International Affairs Program

 The mission of the MAIA is to educate students about our world today, our country’s interactions with other countries, and individual awareness of the many ways we interact with other countries, cultures, and peoples at home or abroad.
 More specifically, the program concentrates on educating our students about: the global context for US domestic and foreign policy making; contemporary global issues; the US role in the world and other countries’ reactions to that role; globalization and the global economy; and the cultures and societies of other countries.
 Each of these goals fits with expectations of potential employers.
 A report by the Association of American Colleges and Universities noted the following knowledge and skills were desired by employers: the ability to understand the global context of situations and decisions, knowledge of global issues and development and their implications for the future, understanding of the role of the United States in the world, understandings of cultural diversity in America and other countries, and proficiency in a foreign language.